Q. Can genealogists find information on former students in the Defiance College archives?

 Catalogs: Course catalogs from the early 1900’s through mid-century often had enrolled students’ names listed in the back

-Commencement programs: Most programs list the graduating students’ names.
+Commencement programs: Many programs list the graduating students’ names.

 Unpublished roster of alumni: This document lists known graduates between 1888-1980